Jake-Ashkenase/Monopoly_Deal_Agent/README.md

 ## Game States

 The state of the game is defined by…
-The cards in the agent’s hand (0-7)
+1. The cards in the agent’s hand (0-7)
-All cards placed on the board by the agent
+2. All cards placed on the board by the agent
-All cards placed on the board by the Opponent
+3. All cards placed on the board by the Opponent

 ## Inputs:

+Agent’s Hand:

-Agent’s Hand: [card #1, card #2, … card #n]
+[card #1, card #2, … card #n] (max of 7 cards)

 Board Representation (One for the agent, one for the opponent)

 Example board: